JeTeeS/MemoryOptimizer/README.md

 - 🟢 If it's green, the paramter will be optimized when you click "Install".

 > [!NOTE]
-> Try changing the amount of steps to get as many paramters optimized as possible!.
+> Try changing the amount of steps to get as many paramters optimized as possible!

 ### Change Detection